kosbarts/Oi/README.md

 ## Basic Information
 Oi is an ultra-fat display typeface that has its roots in grotesque slab serifs, most specifically the style that sprung with the release of Caslon’s Ionic in 1844 and Clarendon by Fann Street Foundry in 1845.

-Oi is a free spirited twisted interpetation of the clarendonesques.
+Oi is a free spirited twisted interpretation of the clarendonesques.
 With an unapologetic tendecy for public shouting, it is a whimsical loudmouth attention seeker!

 Oi is an interjection used in various languages.
 Its meaning varies, depending on the tone and abruptness of its use, from a simple “hi” or a call of attention to as far as a challenge to a fight.